OhadR/tz-buddy/README.md

 tz-buddy
 ========

-time zone buddy, nice SaaS that helps you with the timezone mess
+Welcome to "time zone buddy", a nice SaaS that helps you with the timezones mess.

-this is the first change to this repo!
+This SaaS is deployed on www.tzbuddy.appspot.com.
+Try it now!